 o Director, Medicaid Bureau, HCFA

-The assessment verify that:
+The assessment should verify that:

-o The waiver is cost effective for each year of its existence. include a valid statistical sampling of recipients under the waiver to assess the need for inpatient services in a hospital, NF, or ICF/MR or to ensure that without the waiver there is medical evidence to support institutionalization.
+o The waiver is cost effective/neutral for each year of its existence.
+For example, you may include a valid statistical sampling of recipients under the waiver to assess the need for inpatient services in a hospital, NF, or ICF/MR or to ensure that without the waiver there is medical evidence to support institutionalization.
 Through this sampling, verify that recipients are given proper information as to their choice of institutional services or home and community-based services.

-o Necessary safeguards are in place to ensure the health and safety of the recipient. include a verification of a valid statistical sample of providers in the assessment and a further verification of quality of care furnished to the recipient population.
+o Necessary safeguards are in place to ensure the health and safety of the recipient.
+For example, you may include a verification of a valid statistical sample of providers in the assessment and a further verification of quality of care furnished to the recipient population.

 o Individuals receiving waiver services are in fact Medicaid eligible.